American-US Air Merger Would Boost Oneworld

 HIGHER TICKET PRICES?

-If approved, the American-US Air deal would mark the third major US airline merger since 2008, raising the specter of higher ticket prices and fewer choices for consumers as a handful of airlines dominate the skies.
+If approved, the American-US Air deal would mark the third major US airline merger since 2008, raising the spectre of higher ticket prices and fewer choices for consumers as a handful of airlines dominate the skies.

 In recent years airlines have suffered because of a toxic mix of high fuel costs, weak consumer confidence and the global economic crisis.
 Many have cut routes and staff to survive, while others have gone bust.